TinyCsvParser/TinyCsvParser/README.md

 }
 ```

-When using [TinyCsvParser] you have to define the mapping between the columns in the CSV data and the property in you domain model.
+When using [CoreCsvParser] you have to define the mapping between the columns in the CSV data and the property in you domain model.

 ```csharp
 private class CsvPersonMapping : CsvMapping<Person>